kelsin/ruby-presentation/README.md

-# Git Presentation
+# Ruby Presentation

-This is just a latex beamer presentation about git that I gave to my co-workers.
+This is just a latex beamer presentation about ruby that I gave to my co-workers.
 Feel free to send any thoughts/improvements as pull requests.

 ## Requirements